AjaniBenoit/Final_Project/README.md

 3. A map of the US displaying the average fatalities per 100,000 population per State from 2016 to 2020.
 4. Bargraphs comparing urban vs rural traffic fatalities from 2016 to 2020.
 The user is able to filter the table to  display urban, rural, unknown and total fatalities.
 5. A line graph displaying the average percent of alcohol impaired fatalities from 2016 to 2020.
-6. A map displaying the average alcohol impaired fatlities from 2016 to 2020.
+6. A map displaying the average alcohol impaired fatalities from 2016 to 2020.
 7. A line graph displaying the average percent of alcohol impaired fatalities brokendown by State from 2016 to 2020.
 The user is able to filter the graph by State.

 https://public.tableau.com/shared/TTMBTMD2P?:display_count=n&:origin=viz_share_link